hdadhich01/hdadhich01.github.io/content/about/_index.md

 Professional stuff and interests on home page.
 But here's a bit more:

-- Born in India (recruiters, I'm a LPR please)
+- born in India, moved right after
-- Lived in the Midwest during childhood, LA for a bit
+- childhood spent in Midwest, India, LA
+  - in that particular order
-- Raised in the Bay Area, been here a while now
+- high school + college in the Bay

-I like to:

-- bike and walk with music
-- find ways to use new tech
-- help other people

 I enjoy:

+- biking and walking with music
+- finding ways to use new tech
+- putting people on to new stuff
+- helping other people

+I like:

 - sunday resets
 - sunny in winter time